SerhiyGuivan/structurify/README.md

 | `reverse()`          | O(n)                        | O(1)             |
 | `toArray()`          | O(n)                        | O(n)             |

 ## Queue
+A **Queue** is a linear data structure that follows the First-In-First-Out (FIFO) principle.

+### Applications of Queue:
+- **Job Scheduling:** Queues are used in job scheduling algorithms or task management systems.
+New tasks are added to the queue and processed in a first-in, first-out (FIFO) manner.
+- **Breadth-First Search (BFS):** The BFS algorithm uses a queue to traverse a graph level by level in graph theory and algorithms, exploring neighboring nodes before moving to the next level.
+- **Printer Job Management:** Printing queues in JavaScript systems use queues to manage and execute printing tasks in the order they were submitted.
+- **Message Queues in Event Handling:** Queues are utilized in event-driven systems to manage asynchronous messages or events, ensuring they are processed in the order they were received.

 ### `Queue<T>`

-A queue is a linear data structure that follows the First-In-First-Out (FIFO) principle.
+#### Properties:
+- `list: SinglyLinkedList<T>`: An instance of singly linked list used to manage the elements in the queue.

 #### Getters:
 - `size: number`: Gets the number of elements in the queue.